carvel-dev/carvel/site/content/blog/kapp_deploy_oidc_gke.md

           kapp ls
 ```

-Please refer to this [Github Repo](https://github.com/sethiyash/kaap-deploy-oidc) which contains a Github Action and simple-app.yml which we will deploy on GKE using kapp.
+We created this [sample GitHub repo](https://github.com/sethiyash/kaap-deploy-oidc) for reference to help guide you, which contains a GitHub Action and simple-app.yml which we deploy on GKE using kapp as mentioned above.
+Thanks for following along!
+We hope you found this helpful.

 ## Join us on Slack and GitHub